 - Preheat oven to 350°F, and line a cookie sheet with parchment paper.

-- Roll chilled dough into balls (about 1½ tablespoons per ball), and place 2-inches apart on the prepared baking sheet.
+- Roll the chilled dough into balls (about 1½ tablespoons per ball), and place them 2-inches apart on the prepared baking sheet.
 Flatten each cookie with the palm of your hand.

 - Bake for about 10 minutes or until the bottom and edges start to turn brown.